seanslaton/seanslaton/README.md

 - 👋 Hi, I’m @seanslaton
-- 👀 I’m interested in Computer Science and Cybersecurity
+- 👀 I’m interested in Computer Science and Data Analytics
-- 🌱 I’m currently learning C#, C++, SQL
+- 🌱 I’m currently learning Python, R, Data Analytics, and Statistics
-- 📫 How to reach me text or call (352-304-0417) leave a voicemail if I don't answer!

 <!---
 seanslaton/seanslaton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.